-I support the McGillicuddy and Murder’s Pawn Shop and Decoder Ring Theatre podcasts on Patreon because I enjoy what they do.
-Canadaland has managed to turn its subscription base into a small-but-powerful media criticism and publishing platform.
+I support Minerva Sweeny Wren (McGillicuddy & Murder's Pawn Shop and The Ghost Catchers audio dramas) and Decoder Ring Theatre podcasts on Patreon because I enjoy what they do.
+Canadaland (one of my former supportees) has turned its subscription base into a small-but-powerful media criticism and publishing platform.

 GoFundMe is the "Hey, can I borrow 50 bucks" of crowdfunding platforms.
 I see it used mostly for personal emergencies, but it can be used for any number of short-term personal projects.